-If death occurs at home, contact deceased’s GP as soon as possible.
-The GP may write out the Medical Cause of Death Certificate when they call to certify the death, or they may request that you collect same from the Surgery.
+If the death occurs at home, contact the deceased’s GP as soon as possible.
+The GP may write out the Medical Cause of Death Certificate when they call to certify the death, or they may request that you collect same from the Surgery a day or so later.
 In the event that the GP cannot issue this certificate, the death will be referred to H M Coroner.

-If death occurs in hospital, the ward will make an appointment for you with the Bereavement Office at the hospital.
+If the death occurs in hospital, the ward staff will make an appointment for you with the Bereavement Office at the hospital.
 They are able to provide you with information.

 If a death occurs suddenly or unexpectedly, whether as a result of apparent natural causes, an accident or a crime, then the death will be automatically referred to H M Coroner.
 This can be irrespective of where the death occurs.

 When a death has been reported to H M Coroner, they will issue a Medical Certificate of Death.
 This form will then be sent by a Coroner’s officer to The Registrar.
 There is no need for you to arrange to collect this certificate.
 In some cases while still awaiting specialist reports from medical professionals, the Coroner may issue an interim certificate to enable the funeral to take place before they conclude their investigation.

 You can make an appointment at the Registration Office by calling 0191 520 5553 or visiting www.sunderland.gov.uk and clicking on Births, Deaths & Marriages, then simply follow the instructions.
 When making an appointment with the Sunderland Registration Service you will be asked to attend the Registrars Office :

 Sunderland Civic Centre.
 Burdon Road, Sunderland.
 SR2 7DN

 If the death occurred outside of Sunderland then you will need to contact the Registration Office for the sub-district in which the death occurred.

 • A close relative of the person who has died